metamath/lamp-guide/docs/11/index.md

 Axiom `ax-1` is also called "Simp" or the "principle of simplification".
 It asserts that `|- ( ph -> ( ps -> ph ) )`.

 If you open the description you'll see that this formalization was contributed by "NM".
 "NM" stands for Norman Megill, the original creator of the Metamath system.
-As you can see, we try to give credit to those who take the time to formalize mathematics; we hope you'll eventually create proofs and get credit too!
+Once again, this shows that we give credit to those who take the time to formalize mathematics.

+Again, we hope that you'll
+create Metamath proofs and get credit too!

 ##### Assertion 7: Axiom `ax-2`